• Skip to primary navigation

 Witnessing a loved one experiencing a suicidal crisis can be scary and overwhelming.
 Fortunately, there’s a range of supportive resources and lifestyle choices that can help reduce the risk of suicide.
 Prevention starts with fostering open, honest communication and ensuring access to professional support.
 The following resources can help:

 • 988 Suicide & Crisis Lifeline.
 Call or text the 988 Lifeline to connect with trained counselors for free, confidential support in times of emotional distress.
-They’re available 24-7 and can identify resources for ongoing mental health or substance abuse treatment.
+Counselors are available 24 hours a day and can identify resources for ongoing mental health or substance use treatment.

 • Crisis Text Line.
-Contact the Crisis Text Line to receive immediate crisis counseling from trained volunteers for a range of mental health conditions.
+Contact the Crisis Text Line to receive immediate crisis counseling from trained volunteers for a range of mental health concerns.

 • Veterans Crisis Line.
 After calling 988, press 1 to connect with the Veterans Crisis Line for confidential crisis support or referrals to ongoing treatment.
 You don’t have to be enrolled in VA benefits to connect.